Aeres-u99/LogonUIChangerWin7/README.md

 Step4] Double click on Windows_Enable_LogonUI_change.reg to enable the bit.
 ``[[**warning: messing with registry can be riskier, for your own safety purposes kindly check the reg file that it doesnot contains anything unnecessary!]]``
+Step4.1] Well this is necessary, goto `C:\Windows\System32\oobe\` and there make a folder named `info` and into the folder named `info` make a folder named `Background`.This is the folder where we will be keeping Backgrounddefault.jpg

 Step5] Run the Program.py file by typing